agroal/pgagroal/doc/manual/user-02-configuration.md

 1. Use the first entry with an exact `DATABASE` and `USER` match.
 2. If there is no exact match, use the entry with a `USER` match and `DATABASE` set to `all`.
 3. If Rule 2 does not apply, use the entry with a `DATABASE` match and `USER` set to `all`.

+**Note**: For alias matching in Rule 1, if a client connects using an alias name, pgagroal will find the entry where the alias is defined and treat it as an exact database match.

+### Alias Validation

+The configuration system validates aliases to ensure:
+- No duplicate aliases within the same entry
+- No alias conflicts with main database names in other entries
+- No duplicate aliases across different entries
+- Aliases are not empty strings
+- Total alias count does not exceed the maximum limit

+Changes to aliases can be reloaded without restarting pgagroal, making it easy to add or modify aliases for existing databases.

 ## pgagroal_users configuration